Stir Crazy (film): Plot

 Harry and Skip are visited by Garber, who introduces them to his law partner, his cousin Meredith, to whom Skip is immediately attracted.
-Later, Skip meets with Beatty to make a deal: In exchange for his participation in the rodeo, Skip requests his own crew (Harry, Jesus, Rory and Grossberger), along with a shared cell for the five of them.
+Later, Skip meets with Beatty to make a deal: In exchange for his rodeo participation, Skip requests his own crew (Harry, Jesus, Rory and Grossberger), along with a shared cell for the five of them, and various other amenities.
 Beatty agrees, later ordering Wilson to have a guard watch them at all times.
-Wilson reveals to his esteemed colleague, former rodeo champion Jack Graham, that Skip will not leave the rodeo alive.
+Wilson orders his inmate colleague, former rodeo champion Jack Graham, to monitor Skip and his team, and assures Graham that Skip will not survive the rodeo.

-While practicing for the rodeo, Skip, Harry, Jesus, Rory, and Grossberger acquire tools they need for their escape, while Meredith gets a job as a waitress in a country western strip club searching for possible suspects and encounters the real bank robbers.
-At the stadium where the rodeo is being held, each member of Skip's team but Grossberger retreats through a secret path, taking them through air vents to be met by either Jesus' wife or brother.
+Skip, Harry, Jesus, Rory, and Grossberger acquire tools they need for their escape; meanwhile, Meredith gets a job as a waitress in a local strip club searching for possible suspects and encounters the real bank robbers.
+At the rodeo stadium, every member of Skip's team but Grossberger retreats through a secret path, taking them through air vents to be met by either Jesus' wife or brother.
 Once through, they put on their disguises and re-enter the grounds as audience members.

-Skip competes against rival champion Caesar Geronimo to swipe the prize: a bag of money from the horns of a large, Brahman bull.
-Skip suggests that they give the money to the prisoners, and offers to help Caesar win if he agrees to do so.
-Caesar wins, and throws the bag to the inmates, while Skip escapes and joins his friends.
+Skip ends up in a tie with rival champion Caesar Geronimo, and the two enter a "sudden death" event to win the prize: a bag of money tied to the horns of a large Brahman bull.
+Skip suggests that they work together and give the money to the prisoners; while Skip distracts the bull, Caesar wins and throws the bag to the inmates, enraging the two wardens and allowing Skip the opportunity to escape.

 At a secret meeting spot, Jesus and Rory bid Harry and Skip farewell as they leave for Mexico.
-Harry and Skip get in their car, but are intercepted by Garber and Meredith.
-She tells Harry and Skip that the police have collared the real crooks, and Harry and Skip intend to resume their original idea of going to Hollywood.
-Skip asks Meredith to go with him, and she agrees to it.
+Harry and Skip get in their car but are intercepted by Garber and Meredith.
+She tells Harry and Skip that the police have finally arrested the real bank robbers, and the pair concur to return to their original idea of going to Hollywood.
+Skip asks Meredith to go with them, and she agrees to that.